bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Video 6

 ![Ectopic folding between mitotic domains in *btd* mutant.
 Detailed view of cartographic projections of *btd* embryos, showing the formation of the cephalic furrow (left) and of an ectopic fold (right).
 In sibling controls, the cephalic furrow initiates from a narrow row of cells and invaginates in a progressive manner before the appearance of mitotic domains.
 In *btd* mutants, the ectopic folds only appear after the apical expansion of dividing cells within mitotic domains, quickly buckling and unfolding shortly after.
 Frame rate = 10\ fps.
-Scale bar = 20\ µm (approximated value since pixel sizes vary across the projection).
+Scale bar ≈ 20\ µm.
 ](figures/Vid6.jpg){#fig:vid-mitotic-fold tag="Supplementary Video 6" width=50%}

 \newpage